bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 than 100% width of the page, right?
-So if I use a percentage as the width and I put this as 50% and box two is 50% and I float them next to each other, I can&apos;t put any space here otherwise the two will not float next to each other because the sum of them total will be more than 50%.
+So if I use a percentage as the width and I put this as 50% and box two is 50% and I float them next to each other, I can&apos;t put any space here otherwise the two will not float next to each other because the sum of them total will be more than 50%.</p>

-So the standard CSS box model, this is the standard way, you don&apos;t have to declare it.
+<p>So the standard CSS box model, this is the standard way, you don&apos;t have
+to declare it.
 This is called box sizing property is what we&apos;re going to be declaring, and that changes what the width property calculates.
 So box sizing is our standard and the default is set to content box which